English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Chronology is Sacrosanct

 Almost 8 questions were asked with respect to chronological arrangement in the Dec 2025 paper.
-The examiners are coming up with innovative and twisty ways of framing chronological questions:
+And not just chronological arrangement of an author’s oeuvre — the examiners are coming up with rather innovative and twisty ways of situating chronological questions, such as the one listed below:

 PYQ — Arrange the following events in chronological order related to George Bernard Shaw’s Arms and the Man: